Skip to content

 Rules are evaluated whenever they are enabled and a change in an entity or other condition that is the subject of one of the rule's triggers is updated.
 For example, if a rule has a trigger on a logic state for a motion sensor, the rule will be watching that entity and re-evaluate whenever the entity changes state.
 If a rule has a time-based condition, it will evaluate whenever it hits an "edge" — a point in time at which Reactor has determined that the rule should be re-evaluated.

-- The rule's expressions, if any, are evaluated in their listed order;
+1. The rule's expressions, if any, are evaluated first, according to the rules for Rule-based Expressions;

 It is important to note these facts about rule evaluation and consider them when devising your conditions:

-- Rules only run their reactions when the trigger state changes.
+• Rules only run their reactions when the Trigger result changes.
 That is, if some stimulus causes the evaluation of triggers to change state from false to true (and any constraint conditions are also met), the rule sets and the Set reaction will be run.
 If a later stimulus causes another evaluation of the triggers and the result is still true, the rule is already set so the Set reaction is not run again, because there is no rule state change (it was set before and is still set now).